 - Vale has continued to ramp up its iron ore production despite a sharp decline in prices over 2014 and 2015.
-Various projects, particularly the S11D mine, are expected to result in a growth in Vale's iron ore production from 340 millions tons in 2015 to over 400 million tons by 2020.
-The company is among the lowest cost iron ore miners in the world, and its operations are still profitable at current price levels.
+Various projects, particularly the S11D mine, are expected to result in a growth in Vale's iron ore production from 349 millions tons in 2016 to over 400 million tons by 2020.

 Below are key drivers of Vale's value that present opportunities for upside or downside to the current Trefis price estimate for Vale:

 - Iron Ore Shipments: We expect Vale's iron ore shipments to rise rapidly till 2018, due to the completion of the S11D iron ore project and ramp-up of production from the project.
-However, market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
+However, the demand for iron ore might not rise at the same rate.
 If demand does not recover sufficiently over the forecast period, Vale may be forced to reduce its planned iron ore shipments.
-If instead of the currently envisaged rates, iron ore fines and pellet shipments grow at a lower rate, and reach 385 million tons instead of the currently estimated 405 million tons by 2020, it would represent a downside of around 8% to our price estimate.
+If instead of the currently envisaged rates, iron ore fines and pellet shipments grow at a lower rate, and reach 400 million tons instead of the currently estimated 446 million tons by 2020, it would represent a downside of around 12% to our price estimate.

-- Average Realized Iron Ore Price : Market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
-This has resulted in plummeting iron ore prices over the past two years or so.
-We expect iron ore prices to bottom out in 2016, before recovering gradually over the rest of the forecast period.
-If the recovery is faster than anticipated and Vale's realized price for iron ore fines reaches $50 per ton by 2020 as opposed to $47 per ton as currently factored into our estimates, this would represent an upside of around 7% to our price estimate.
+- Average Realized Iron Ore Price : We expect iron ore prices to rise steadily over the forecast period, after bottoming out in 2016.
+If the recovery is faster than anticipated and Vale's realized price for iron ore fines reaches $60 per ton by 2020 as opposed to $56 per ton as currently factored into our estimates, this would represent an upside of around 7% to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Vale at the top of the page.